96cbfd5a 8a8f 4e3d a6ef 827314f66391

 Breezy Point

 From where you are at the corner, head down the sidewalk along Old Rand.
-In the early 1950s, a motel was built along the lake at this spot, called the Lake Zurich Beach Motel and later Erik’s Beach Motel.
-When you reach the end of the sidewalk where it ends at the entrance to the condominiums you will need to cross to the north side of the road.
-After you do, push NEXT.
+In the early 1950s, a motel was built along the lake at this spot, called the Lake Zurich Beach Motel.
+Later it was Erik’s Beach Motel.
+Cross over to the other side at the designated crosswalk.
+On this side of the road, where Lifetime Fitness is now, there was once a huge Indian mound, said to be the size of a barn.
+Continue walking down to the corner of Pine Tree Row, a street with an interesting history.
+When you get there, press NEXT

 A Historical Walk Around the Lake